aminebeji/aminebeji/README.md

 ![Gaming GIF](https://media.giphy.com/media/Vh1KrUr6Tvl1RFYYk6/giphy.gif)

-- Gaming Rig: Superpowered PC with an RTX 3050 , I5-11400H 11Gen  and  24Go RAM for ultimate gaming performance.
+- Working Rig: Superpowered PC with an RTX 3050 , I5-11400H 11Gen  and  24Go RAM for ultimate Debugging performance.
-- Favorite Game: Currently diving into the immersive world of "Valorant" and "League of legends" and having a blast!

 ## 🚀 Side Projects

 In my spare time, I love to work on fun and creative side projects.
 Here are a few of them: